 How do you prevent these bacteria from starting the problem all over again after the teeth are professionally cleaned?
 Use the preventive care products mentioned at the beginning of this page, and get your pet’s cleaned professionally without anesthesia (non-anesthetic dental) every 6 months.

 Symptoms of dental disease can range from subtle to extreme.
 One of the most common symptoms is bad breath (halitosis).
-Sometimes a pet with dental disease will cry in pain when you touch it anywhere near its muzzle.
+Sometimes a pet with dental disease will shy away or cry in pain when you touch it anywhere near its muzzle.
 Another symptom is a partial or complete inability to eat (anorexia).
 A pet that has this problem may eagerly go to the food bowl, and either just look at the food or drop the food out of its mouth after only a few bites.
 Other pets might drool from one or both sides of the mouth, or paw at the mouth.
 Unfortunately, many pets are stoic (do not show outwards signs of pain when it exists on the inside), and do not show any symptoms until the problem is well entrenched, and the roots are rotting and painful.